HFalahati/PIM-SC-Project/AlexNet_Ms.Estiri/ReadMe.md

 ## alexnet2.py

-added data augmentation to overcome overfitting and also some changes in puring and dropout.
+added data augmentation to overcome overfitting and also some changes in pruning and dropout.

 ## INQ.py